 Caused by a highly contagious virus, hepatitis A causes inflammation and impacts liver function.
 Many cases of hepatitis A are minor and do not require treatment, and people generally recover without lasting damage to the liver.
 However, in some cases this condition can be more severe and lasts a few months.

-After the virus is in your body for a few weeks, you will start to experience symptoms of hepatitis A. Although not everyone develops them, common signs include low-grade fever, loss of appetite, sudden nausea and vomiting, fatigue, and abdominal pain, especially by your liver, which is located beneath your lower ribs on the right side of your body.
+After the hepatitis A virus has been in the body for a few weeks, the infected individual will begin experiencing symptoms.
+Although not everyone develops them, common signs include flu-like symptoms: low-grade fever, loss of appetite, muscle aches, as well as sudden nausea and vomiting, fatigue, and abdominal pain in the location of the liver -- beneath the lower ribs on the right side of the body.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.